0SINTr/osintr/README.md

 Once data is collected, the AI functionality automatically analyzes the information inside DATA.json for patterns, hidden links and connections between data points.

 **Automated tasks include:**
-- Analyze data inside DATA.json for patterns and insights.
+- Analyze data inside DATA.json for patterns and insights using OpenAI [GPT-4o](https://platform.openai.com/docs/models/gpt-4o)
-- Default AI model is [GPT-4o](https://platform.openai.com/docs/models/gpt-4o).
 - 0SINTr builds a profile or digital footprint of the target based on collected data.
 - The gathered data is carefully curated and a summary is provided in .md format.